-18 B. Exploration of the Nursing Issue
+15 B. Exploration of the Nursing Issue

 Present the nursing issue using related research studies and relevant literature.
-Discuss research findings, theoretical perspectives, points of view, and issues arising from your review that support your position statements.
+Discuss research findings, perspectives, points of view, and issues arising from your review that support your position statements.
 Develop the relationship between the issue and your concept.

-18 C. Exploration of the Concept
+15 C. Exploration of the Concept

-Discuss and analyze the concept to include definitions, characteristics, and perspectives or points of view.
+Discuss and analyze the concept to include definitions, characteristics, and perspective or points of view.
+Include a second theory, model, or framework to compare and/or contrast.
 Ensure that your discussion of the concept is relevant to the practice situation.
 Continue to develop the relationship of the concept to your nursing issue.

-D. Application of Research on the Nursing Issue and Related Concept to the Real Life Situation

-- Set the stage and describe who you interviewed and why.
+- D. Application of Research on the Nursing Issue and Related Concept to the Real Life Situation - Set the stage and describe who you interviewed and why.
 Include a summary of your interview.
-Interview questions, responses, and some direct quotes are to be included in an appendix. - Discuss how the literature you previously reviewed on the nursing issue and the concept are relevant to the real life situation.
+Interview questions, responses, and some direct quotes are to be included in an appendix. - Discuss how the research and literature you previously reviewed on the nursing issue and the concept are relevant to the real life situation.
 Explain how the literature relates, supports, or refutes issues within this situation. - Discuss how knowledge you have learned about the topic and the concept give direction to, or influence your nursing practice.
 Use specific examples. - Discuss how what you have learned is important to nursing practice in general.

-2 E. Conclusion
+5 E. Conclusion